genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/filteringselect.rst

 	.. note:: Pay attention not to confuse ``value`` with ``values``: ``value`` is used to allocate user data in a well determined :ref:`genro_datapath`, while ``values`` is used to fill the filteringSelect.

 	.. warning:: Unlike Dojo, actually filteringSelect doesn't warn user for its wrong insertion.
-You can add a warning for the user through a "validate" attribute (see :ref:`genro-validations`).
+You can add a warning for the user through a "validate" attribute (see :ref:`genro_validations`).